Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Background

 \subsection{Posit Arithmetic}

 Posit arithmetic is emerging as a promising general-purpose alternative to IEEE 754 floating-point numbers.
 Introduced in 2017 as a potential drop-in replacement for traditional floats~\cite{gustafson2017Beating}, posits have since attracted considerable interest across academia and industry.
 The Posit Number Standard~\cite{positworkinggroup2022Standard} specifies a posit configuration based on its total bit width, $n$, enabling the definition of posits of any size.
 Among these, the most commonly studied configurations in the literature are the byte-aligned posit8, posit16, posit32, and posit64 formats.
+The initial definition of posits~\cite{gustafson2017Beating} and earlier versions of the posit standard allowed for configuring the number of exponent bits.
+This was defined as \positformat{n}{es}, where the exponent size parameter \textit{es} enabled a trade-off between precision and dynamic range.
+Each increment in \textit{es} effectively doubled the dynamic range at the cost of one precision bit.
+However, in the most recent version of the standard~\cite{positworkinggroup2022Standard}, \textit{es} has been fixed to 2.

 One of the key advantages of posit arithmetic is its simplicity, as it avoids the extensive range of special cases typically associated with floating-point arithmetic.
 Posits have only two special cases: the zero value, represented as $\texttt{0}\cdots\texttt{0}$, and the \ac{NaR}, represented as $\texttt{10}\cdots\texttt{0}$.
 All other bit patterns are used to encode values through the four distinct fields illustrated in Figure~\ref{fig:posit_format}.